 Educational Background of a Marketing Manager

 Marketing Managers usually possess a bachelor’s degree in marketing or business.
-Employers of more specialized industries may require a marketing manager with the appropriate skills or technological background.
+Employers of more specialised industries may require a marketing manager with the appropriate skills or technological background.
 Electronics companies for example, may require technical electrical skills.
 Employers of an engineering company, may require their marketing managers to have an engineering degree.

 Key Details about this profession include: